 His advocacy has even gained an international audience, as he spoke at CleanMed Europe about the role of emergency medicine in promoting climate-smart health care through leadership, mitigation, and resilience, which was summarized in a recent article.

 Despite his demanding clinical schedule, Slutzman is motivated to continue his environmental work.
 “I am a physician and advocate for all patients,” he explained.
 “The environment too needs an advocate.
 The task is daunting but still needs to be done.”
 He cited a Jewish proverb: “It is not your responsibility to finish the work, but neither are your free to desist from it.”

 His vision is for every hospital and health care professional to consider sustainability in all building, purchasing, operational, and clinical decisions and to prioritize climate-smart health care as a critical public health imperative.
 Environmental sustainability should be just as important as financial sustainability, patient safety, and care quality.

 “I want to see a sustainability leader in every hospital, with the same attention as is given to quality and safety,” he said.
 “I want to see hospitals and health centers that generate less waste, emit less pollution, and use less energy.
 We should be healing our patients and our communities, not harming them.”

 Jonathan Slutzman, M.D., is an instructor in emergency medicine at Massachusetts General Hospital and Harvard Medical School with an academic and research focus on the environmental and financial costs of health care.
-He is the founder and leader of the Partners Healthcare Physician Sustainability Steering Committee and a member of the Society for Academic Emergency Medicine Climate and Health interest group.
+He is the founder and leader of the Partners Healthcare Physician Sustainability Steering Committee and the chair of the Society for Academic Emergency Medicine Climate and Health interest group.
 He also serves as an advisor to the Health Care Without Harm Physician Network.